dereneaton/ipyrad/docs/outline.rst

 ================

+The typical workflow to move from fastq formatted sequence data to assembled comparative data sets in ipyrad_ involves
+:ref:`seven sequential steps <seven_steps>`.
-The typical workflow to move from fastq formatted sequence data to assembled comparative data sets in ipyrad_ involves 7 sequential steps.
-Separating the assembly into steps allows for a modular workflow where jobs can easily be restarted from any step, and in which multiple final assembled data sets can be created by applying different parameter settings to it at different stages of the assembly.
+The reason the it is separated into distinct steps is to create a modular workflow that can be easily restarted if it is interrupted, and can be easily branched at different points so that one can test the effect of different :ref:`parameter settings <Assembly_parameters>` during different stages of assembly on the final results.

 Seven Steps